Puzzlout/Google.Sheet.Reader/README.md

 #### prettyColumnNames

 `prettyColumnNames` can be true or false (default to true, unless `proxy` is enabled&dagger;).
-Since Google doesn't pass us exactly the same column names as in the header ('$ Processed' becomes 'processed'), it takes an extra request to correct them.
+Since Google doesn't pass us exactly the same column names as in the header ('\$ Processed' becomes 'processed'), it takes an extra request to correct them.
 If you don't want the extra request, you'll want to set it to `false`

 > &dagger; prettyColumnNames doesn't work with [Flatware](https://github.com/jsoma/flatware), is why we disable it with a proxy by default

-## Tabletop object attributes and methods
+### Tabletop object attributes and methods

 Once you're in the callback, you get the data **and** a `tabletop` object.
 That object is capable of all sorts of fun things.

 #### .sheets()

 `.sheets()` are the `Tabletop.Model`s that were populated, one per worksheet.
 You access a sheet by its name.

 `.sheets(name)` is how you access a specific sheet.
 Say I have a worksheet called **Cats I Know**, I'll access it via `tabletop.sheets("Cats I Know")`

 #### .modelNames

 `.modelNames` are the names of the models [read: sheets] that Tabletop knows about.
-The sheet names do *not* reflect their ordering in the original spreadsheet.
+The sheet names do _not_ reflect their ordering in the original spreadsheet.

 #### .foundSheetNames